jamesmehorter/device-theme-switcher/readme.txt

 == Changelog ==

 = Version 3.0.0 - Released XX/XX/2015 =
+* New banner and icon! :)
 * FIX - Corrected an issue with the plugin update code which caused some user's to not receive the complete update routine.
 * FIX - Added rel="nofollow" to the device switcher <a> links which the plugin creates.
 Thanks ljmac for this! https://wordpress.org/support/topic/please-make-theme-switcher-link-no-follow?replies=2
 * FIX - Corrected a PHP recursion found by Jonathan McLean (https://github.com/jmclean)
+* FIX - Updated widget classes per WP_Widget deprecated use PHP notice
 * IMPROVEMENT - Rewrote several aspects of the plugin to improve testability, which ultimately improves the codebase architecture and readability.
 * IMPROVEMENT - Updated to the latest [MobileESP version](https://github.com/ahand/mobileesp)
 * IMPROVEMENT - Introduced initial phpunit tests for the plugin.